timm/silon/README.md

 The (scientist)’s main challenge is not to get confused by the complexities of his (sic) own making.
 --  E. W. Dijkstra

-It is always the nearest, plainest and simplest principles that learned men comprehend last.
+It is always the nearest, plainest and simplest principles that learned men (sic) comprehend last.
 -- Elbert (Green) Hubbard

 The ability to simplify means to eliminate the unnecessary so that the necessary may speak.